bobleesj/command-line-cheatsheet/share-code.md

 ## Level 4.
 Share code as an installable package

-Here, the goal is to achieve what we did in Level 3, but as an installabe package.
+Here, the goal is to achieve what we did in Level 3, but as an installable package.

 Please following the new folder structure.
 Notice that `my_project` has been re-named to `team_project`.